FDio/csit/docs/ietf/draft-vpolak-bmwg-plrsearch-02.md

 Discarding some results, or "suppressing" their impact with ad-hoc methods (other than using Poisson distribution instead of binomial) is not used, as such methods tend to make the overall search unstable.
-We rely on most of measurements being done (eventually) within the critical region, and overweighting far-off measurements (eventually) for well- behaved fitting functions.
+We rely on most of measurements being done (eventually) near the critical load, and overweighting far-off measurements (eventually) for well-behaved fitting functions.

-Speaking about new trials, each next trial will be done at offered load equal to the current average of the critical load.
-Alternative methods for selecting offered load might be used, in an attempt to speed up convergence.
-For example by employing the aforementioned unstable ad-hoc methods.

 ### Fitting Function Coefficients Distribution

-To accomodate systems with different behaviours, the fitting function is expected to have few numeric parameters affecting its shape (mainly affecting the linear approximation in the critical region).
+To accomodate systems with different behaviours, a fitting function is expected to have few numeric parameters affecting its shape (mainly affecting the linear approximation in the critical region).

-The general search algorithm can use whatever increasing fitting function, some specific functions can described later.
+The general search algorithm can use whatever increasing fitting function, some specific functions are described later.

 It is up to implementer to chose a fitting function and prior distribution of its parameters.
 The rest of this document assumes each